 We tend to design interfaces for flat screens.
 With Magic Leap you're free to build interface components in a 3D setting and interact with it visually (including eye tracking), hapticly (through tactile vibrations), and aurally (spatialized sound).

-Please RSVP below for this event.
-You can also visit our NY Magic Leap Meetup homepage.
+Also visit our NY Magic Leap Meetup homepage.

 Recently, Bose (the same people known for their noise cancellation headphones) and Company.co (formerly Grand Central Tech) partnered to sponsor a competition for the most innovative and promising apps for the Bose AR Frames.
 We are pleased to announce that we are a grand prize winner in this competition.

 Josh Pratt and I developed Portable Docent - a Unity app that combines spatial awareness and dynamic audio content to create an immersive and responsive audio experience for museum visitors.
 It is built using Bose AR technology.
 Through some fancy algorithms the app accurately tracks the portions of a painting a museum visitor is gazing at, and dynamically orchestrate ambient soundscapes and voice overs to create a rich immersive audio experience.

 Unlike most augmented reality devices, the Bose AR Frames omit any augmented vision features.
 So, what in the world makes these glasses special?
 For one thing, they tag team with your (Android or IOS) phone.
 Having the phone in constant contact with the Frames opens the door to numerous kinds of uses.
 The Frames have speakers that project high quality sound into your ears.
 There's a built-in microphone.
 You can make and receive calls through the frames.
 They respond to gestures like double-tapping on the side of the frame, gesturing with a Yes motion head nod, as well as shaking your head from side to side.